Adult Entertainment Company Vows To Send Strippers To ‘Storm Area 51’ Event

 — NBC25 / FOX66 News (@nbc25fox66) August 5, 2019

-The “Storm Area 51” event was created on Facebook in July, and it quickly attracted attention with two million Facebook users declaring they would attend the event, according to Fox News.
+The “Storm Area 51” event was created on Facebook in July, and it quickly attracted attention with 2 million Facebook users declaring they would attend the event, according to Fox News.

 The U.S. Air Force released a statement and discouraged anyone from trying to enter the premises where armed forces are trained, adding that the Air Force “always stands ready to protect America and its assets.”